inwenis/blog/docs/posts/post34.md

 - They believe weird accidental behavior is intentional.
 - They handle too many theoretical cases.
 - They often do not build a real understanding of the flow.

+So when I work with them, I try to push them away from:

+> write the fix

+and toward:

+> prove what is happening

+Do not just read the code.

+Abuse it.
+Rip it apart.
+Run strange little experiments.
+Create throwaway tools.
+Break the weird accidental feature if nobody should depend on it.

+The agent can write code very fast.

+But speed is not the same as understanding.

 And unless you help them, they will not abuse and rip apart a codebase just to run separate pieces, grow understanding, and validate claims.